Systemcluster/kitoken/README.md

 <details>
 <summary>Notes</summary>

-- SentencePiece uses [different `nfkc` normalization rules in the `nmt_nfkc` and `nmt_nfkc_cf` schemes](https://github.com/google/sentencepiece/blob/master/doc/normalization.md) than during regular `nfkc` normalization, preventing the normalization of `～` to `~`.
-Kitoken uses the regular `nfkc` normalization rules for `nmt_nfkc` and `nmt_nfkc_cf`.
+- <sup>SentencePiece uses [different `nfkc` normalization rules in the `nmt_nfkc` and `nmt_nfkc_cf` schemes](https://github.com/google/sentencepiece/blob/master/doc/normalization.md) than during regular `nfkc` normalization, preventing the normalization of `～` to `~`.
+Kitoken uses the regular `nfkc` normalization rules for `nmt_nfkc` and `nmt_nfkc_cf`.</sup>
-- SentencePiece's implementation of Unigram merges pieces with the same merge priority in a different order depending on preceding non-encodable pieces.
-Kitoken always merges pieces with the same merge priority in the same order, matching the behavior of Tokenizers.
+- <sup>SentencePiece's implementation of Unigram merges pieces with the same merge priority in a different order depending on preceding non-encodable pieces.
+Kitoken always merges pieces with the same merge priority in the same order, matching the behavior of Tokenizers.</sup>

 </details>